Authentic English Crumpets Recipe

-This recipe for authentic traditional English crumpets yields and amazing texture and fabulous flavor!
-These are sure to become a regular favorite in your home!
+This recipe for authentic English crumpets yields and amazing texture and fabulous flavor!
+Delightfully crispy, chewy, and delicately spongy, you're going to fall in love with these homemade crumpets!

 Prep Time15 mins